Did you know that buying a home can impact your tax savings? Discover the key tax benefits of homeownership in our guide. Read on!

 Taxes are tricky; they’re influenced by countless variables and can, therefore, vary dramatically from person to person.
 So, while many of the above methods can help you reduce your tax bill, your best bet is to consult with a tax professional to unpack all the ways you can offset your ownership costs while using your home to your advantage.

-Although we may not be tax experts, Truehold’s sale-leaseback can be every bit as advantageous when it comes to getting more out of your home.
-By selling your home to Truehold, you get access to your home equity without ever having to move –– without having to worry about things like property taxes or essential maintenance and repairs that may or may not play in your favor when filing your taxes.
+Although we may not be tax experts, Truehold’s sell and stay transaction can be every bit as advantageous when it comes to getting more out of your home.
+By selling your home, you get access to your home equity and can stay in your home as a renter–– without having to worry about things like property taxes or essential repairs that may or may not play in your favor when filing your taxes.

-To learn more about Truehold’s sale-leaseback, or for more resources tailor-made for homeowners, contact one of our advisors.
+To learn more about Truehold’s sell and stay transaction, or for more resources tailor-made for homeowners, contact one of our representatives.

 Sources: